dotnetdude/Azure-automation/README.md

 To modify the naming, change the variables.

+An Agent Pool needs to be created named: ubuntu-16-04-docker-17-12-0-ce-standard

 # For readability
 The ignition configuration that is used in the customData can be found here:
 [ignition.json](ignition.json)